fortio/cli/README.md

 You should always try to use `FROM scratch` Docker images when possible, it's one of the strength of go.

-Using this `fortio.org/cli` as a base makes it work for TLS by defaulting to the bundle provided by `golang.org/x/crypto/x509roots/fallback` automatically.
+Using this `fortio.org/cli` as a base makes it work for outcalls to internet valid TLS certs (e.g. https). by defaulting to the bundle provided by `golang.org/x/crypto/x509roots/fallback` automatically.

 See https://github.com/fortio/multicurl for a good example.

+If you do not want this behavior, build using `-tag=no_tls_fallback`.